Frequently Asked Questions

 Students may begin taking art and general education classes prior to entering the program.
 The core courses begin in fall and must follow the program sequence.
-Course sequences for Graphic Design, Interactive Media, and Multimedia Arts can all be found online.
+Course sequences for Graphic Design and Multimedia Arts can all be found online.

 How many students are accepted into the program each year?

-The program accepts up to 48 students each year, with approximately 30 open positions in the Graphic Design/Interactive Media track, and 18 in the new Multimedia Arts.
+The program accepts up to 48 students each year, with approximately 26 open positions in the Graphic Design track, and 22 in the new Multimedia Arts.
 The final numbers each year will vary depending on the application pool.
-In total, there are roughly 60 active Visual Communications students in their first, second, or third (or more) year.
+In total, there are roughly 90 active Visual Communications students in their first, second, or third (or more) year.